-Voicera, a San Francisco area startup, recently announced $20 million funding for their GPU-based deep learning system that can now fully transcribe meetings and put together highlights.
+Voicera, a San Francisco Bay Area startup, recently announced $20 million funding for their GPU-based deep learning system that can now fully transcribe meetings and put together highlights.

 The system was designed to help teams better collaborate in an enterprise environment.

 Eva, the start-ups AI assistant, joins meetings and conference calls through a combination of machine learning, voice recognition, and natural language processing.
 The service provides customers with meeting recordings, transcriptions, and highlights, which can then be shared and edited through collaboration systems like Slack and Salesforce, as well as via email.

 The team designed a system that can handle multiple speakers and deliver higher accuracy rates than current subscription services.